Benefits of Essential Oil Remedies

 - Lemongrass and Rosemary for controlling oily skin.

-- Frankincense for dry skin and scarring.
+- Frankincense for dry skin.

 - Heal popped pimples with Lavender.